KEP-4049: Storage Capacity Scoring of Nodes for Dynamic Provisioning

 Integration tests

-The scoring function will be tested in test/integration/volumescheduling/storage_capacity_scoring_test.go.
+The scoring function is tested in test/integration/volumescheduling/storage_capacity_scoring_test.go.

 e2e tests

-The following e2e tests are planned:
+The following e2e tests are under review in kubernetes/kubernetes#138497 :

 • When only static provisioning is available, or a mixture of static provisioning and dynamic provisioning is available: